 CF Industries (CF) Gains But Lags Market: What You Should Know

-Coming into today, shares of the fertilizer maker had gained 0.02% in the past month.
-In that same time, the Basic Materials sector lost 1.46%, while the S&P 500 lost 3.79%.
+Heading into today, shares of the fertilizer maker had gained 0.09% over the past month, outpacing the Basic Materials sector's gain of 0.07% and the S&P 500's loss of 3.1% in that time.

-CF Industries will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from CF Industries as it approaches its next earnings release.
 In that report, analysts expect CF Industries to post earnings of $3.48 per share.
 This would mark year-over-year growth of 262.5%.
 Our most recent consensus estimate is calling for quarterly revenue of $2.42 billion, up 77.77% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $19.17 per share and revenue of $11.74 billion, which would represent changes of +352.12% and +79.49%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for CF Industries.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Looking at its valuation, CF Industries is holding a Forward P/E ratio of 5.34.
+In terms of valuation, CF Industries is currently trading at a Forward P/E ratio of 5.34.
 This represents a no noticeable deviation compared to its industry's average Forward P/E of 5.34.

-We can also see that CF currently has a PEG ratio of 0.89.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Fertilizers was holding an average PEG ratio of 0.62 at yesterday's closing price.
+It is also worth noting that CF currently has a PEG ratio of 0.89.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+CF's industry had an average PEG ratio of 0.63 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report